vivekscl/acme-accounting/README.md

    to check the status of the processing.
 3. Metrics should be recorded for discussion.

+**Metrics**
+Report generation time for original approach
+{

+    "accounts.csv": "finished in 2.28",

+    "yearly.csv": "finished in 1.42",

+    "fs.csv": "finished in 2.10"

+}

+Reports generation time for new async file reading approach.
+Note that the time is now the total time taken for generating all reports due to:
+1. Promise.all effect: All functions start concurrently but the event loop processes them together
+2. File I/O bottleneck: All three functions are competing for the same file system resources
+3. CPU scheduling: Node.js is single-threaded, so async operations queue up and process in batches {

+    "accounts.csv": "finished in 5.22",

+    "yearly.csv": "finished in 5.22",

+    "fs.csv": "finished in 5.22"

+}

 ## Stretch Tasks

 There are common principles in the repository that are intentionally